 - Place the bao buns on a microwavable plate and ensure they are evenly spaced.

 - Close the cover and microwave at a high temperature for about 60 seconds.

-- Take out and unwrap one of the bao buns to check whether they are cooked through.
+- Unwrap one of the bao buns to check whether they are cooked through.

 - If necessary, steam for an additional 30 seconds until you satisfy.

 - Remove and immediately unwrap the bao buns when fully cooked to prevent them from sticking to the towel.

 Remember that microwaves can vary, so you may need to adjust the cooking time for the best results.

 Don’t cook too long or otherwise, the bao buns will become dry and hard.

 - Panasonic Microwave: This 1200 Watt high power, 1.2 cubic foot capacity stainless steel countertop/built in microwave delivers a seamless stream of…

 - Inverter Technology with Turbo Defrost: Patented Inverter Technology generates a seamless stream of power and delivers consistent, evenly prepared…